Quick info

 very strong: 90 mg +

-When cocaine and alcohol are consumed at the same time, the toxic substance cocaethylene is formed; it intensifies the harmful side effects, and the heart in particular is put under additional strain.
-Injecting cocaine is particularly dangerous when the substance is laced with local anaesthetics, as this mixture can lead to paralysis of the central nervous system and delay or blockage of the cardiac excitation conduction system.
+The simultaneous use of cocaine and alcohol produces the toxic substance cocaethylene, which increases the harmful side effects and puts additional strain on the heart in particular.
+Injecting cocaine is particularly dangerous if the substance is diluted with local anesthetics, as this mixture can lead to paralysis of the central nervous system and to a delay or blockage of the cardiac conduction system.

 Do not mix cocaine with alcohol - the mixture makes you aggressive and you risk alcohol poisoning.